-Different rules may apply if you are trying to serve someone who is hard to locate, in the military, or in jail.
+Different rules may apply if you are trying to serve someone who is hard to locate, a spouse in the military, or in jail.
 Check with the clerk of court for more advice in these unusual situations.

 See our topic page on Louisiana Divorce and Family Laws to find information on the divorce process as well as related legal issues.

 If you need extra help or if you just have questions, Louisiana Law Help hosts a divorce topic page that offers information and resources on divorce and parenting issues.
-Louisiana Law Help also offers a video about divorce in Louisiana that you can watch on your computer.
+Louisiana

 If you need extra help, you can ask for help by contacting Louisiana's legal aid programs, which serve qualifying low-income and elderly Louisiana residents with legal problems.